arunkrishnan-dt/dynatrace_snmp_2.0/1_Gather_SNMP_OIDs.md

 **OIDs that provide single value**

-These are the OIDs that provide a single return value - like UpTime, CPU, Memory etc. These metrics should be retrivable using a `snmpget` command.
+These are the OIDs that provide a single return value - like Uptime, CPU, Memory etc. These metrics should be retrivable using a `snmpget` command.

 Example: